16-19 Bursary 2022-2023

 Employment Support Allowance AND Disability Living Allowance or Personal Independence Payments in own name – Evidence of entitlement.

-The three most recent Universal Credit monthly award statements, showing name, address and a breakdown of benefits and take-home pay.
+Income related or means tested benefits (Universal Credit, Pension Credits, IS, JSA, ESA) The three most recent award statements, showing name, address and a breakdown of benefits and take-home pay.

 Entitlement or Award letter showing evidence of a benefit received.